10 Different Types of Squirrels in Canada

 by Judy Gallagher is licensed under CC BY 2.0

 The fox squirrel is among the largest types of squirrels in Canada.
-Their belly is creamy, and they have beautiful reddish brown to grey fur.
+Its belly is creamy, and it has beautiful reddish-brown to grey fur.

 Also, their hair often has a reddish base with a brown tip, giving them a frosted appearance.
 They have white feet and long, fox-like tails that are cinnamon.